DeeNewcum/termdetect/README.md

     # ^^ from this, we can guess that the end-user's terminal is located on the same machine or in close proximity

+## Current status

+The software is alpha quality, and not ready for wide use.

+The main features of the code are minimally working, but a few more features need to be complete before release, and the code needs to be packaged to make it easier to install.

+See [here](https://github.com/DeeNewcum/termdetect/graphs/code-frequency) and [here](https://github.com/DeeNewcum/termdetect/branches) to see the recent activity level.

 ## Documentation

 * see [doc/termmatch.md](https://github.com/DeeNewcum/termdetect/blob/master/doc/termmatch.md)